-- (1) Acceptance of test data for pay determination will be contingent upon test results from both the contractor (QC) and the department (QV).
-Statistical analysis will be conducted on maximum specific gravity (Gmm) and bulk specific gravity (Gmb) data.
-The analysis determines the appropriate Gmm and Gmb to be used to calculate air voids.
-If either Gmm or Gmb result in non-comparable data as described in 460.2.8.3.1.7(2), the subsequent testing will be performed for both parameters. - (2) The engineer, upon completion of the lot, will compare the variances (F-test) and the means (t-test) of the verification test results with the quality control test results.
-If the F- and t-tests report comparable, the QC and QV data sets are determined to be statistically similar and QC data will be used to calculate air voids which in turn are used for PWL and pay adjustment calculations.
+- (1) Acceptance of test data for pay determination will be contingent upon QC and QV test results.
+Statistical analysis will be conducted on Gmm and Gmb test results for calculation of Va.
+If either Gmm or Gmb analysis results in non-comparable data as described in 460.2.8.3.1.7(2), subsequent testing will be performed for both parameters as detailed in the following paragraph. - (2) The engineer, upon completion of the first 3 lots, will compare the variances (F-test) and the means (t-test) of the QV test results with the QC test results.
+Additional comparisons incorporating the first 3 lots of data will be performed following completion of the 4th and 5th lots (i.e., lots 1-3, 1-4, and 1-5).
+A rolling window of 5 lots will be used to conduct F and t comparison for the remainder of the project (i.e., lots 2-6, then lots 3-7, etc.), reporting comparison results for each individual lot.
+Analysis will use a set alpha value of 0.025.
+If the F- and t-tests report comparable data, the QC and QV data sets are determined to be statistically similar and QC data will be used to calculate the Va used in PWL and pay adjustment calculations.
 If the F- and t-tests result in non-comparable data, proceed to the dispute resolution steps found below.
-Dispute resolution via further investigation is as follows: - [1] The QV-retained portion of the split from the most recent lot in the analysis window (specifically the sublot which triggered the warning that variances or means do not compare) shall be referee tested by the bureau's AASHTO accredited laboratory and certified personnel.
-This referee test result will replace the QV data of the sublot. - ^[2] A secondary statistical analysis shall be conducted inclusive of the referee test result.
-If The F- and t-tests now indicate that variances and means compare, no further testing is needed for the lot as QC data is determined to be appropriate to carry forward into subsequent calculations. - [3] If, however, the secondary statistical analysis inclusive of the referee test result yields an F- or t-test indicating non-comparable variances or means, the QC-splits will be tested by the department's regional lab for the remaining 4 sublots of the lot which generated the warning.
-This data shall be used with the initial referee test result in subsequent calculations. - [4] The contractor may choose to dispute the QC-split data collected on a lot basis.
-In this event, the QC-retained portion of each sublot shall be referee tested by the bureau's AASHTO accredited laboratory and certified personnel and the referee test results will supersede the regional results for the disputed lot.
-Dispute resolution testing shall include both Gmm and Gmb, i.e., not solely the individual parameter causing the warning.
+Dispute resolution via further investigation is as follows: - [1] The Retained portion of the split from the most recent lot in the analysis window (specifically the sublot identifying that variances or means do not compare) shall be referee tested by the bureau's AASHTO accredited laboratory and certified personnel.
+If the non-comparison occurs following Lot 3, 4, or 5, all previous lots are subject to referee testing.
+Referee test results will replace the QV data of the sublot(s). - [2] Statistical analysis will be conducted with referee test results replacing QV results. - i.
+If the F- and t-tests indicate variances and means compare, no further testing is required for the lot and QC data will be used for PWL and pay factor/adjustment calculations.

+ii.
+If the F- and t-tests indicate non-comparable variances or means, the QV portion of the random QC sample will be tested by the department's regional lab for the remaining 4 sublots of the lot which the F- and t- tests report not comparing.
+The department's region lab and the referee test results will be used for PWL and pay factor/adjustment calculations.

+[3] The contractor may choose to dispute the regional test results on a lot basis.
+In this event, the retained portion of each sublot will be referee tested by the department's AASHTO accredited laboratory and certified personnel.
+The referee Gmm and Gmb test results will supersede the regional lab results for the disputed lot.